+Total

+group has been audited (as a %)

-C.1.35 Indicate if there is a procedure to ensure that directors have the information they need in order to prepare for the board meetings in good time.
-If so, give details.
+C.1.35 Indicate if there is a pro prepare for the board m the information they need in order to ills.

-[√] Yes [] No
+[v] [] Yes No

 Details of the procedure

 Board of Directors meetings are called at least six days in advance and all the relevant information is sent together with the call.
 The call always includes the agenda for the meeting and, as a general rule, the relevant information is attached, duly summarised and prepared.
 Notwithstanding the foregoing, article 19.5 of the Board Regulations establishes that the call of the board will be sent at least three (3) days prior to the date of the meeting.
 As an exception and for emergency reasons, the board may be called by telephone and the prior notice period will not apply when, in the chairman's opinion, the circumstances so require.
 The urgent reasons will be explained in the minutes of the meeting as provided in article 19.6 of the Regulations.